Development of Ph. Eur. standards for therapeutic monoclonal antibodies: infliximab case study

 Abstract:

-This article describes the European Pharmacopoeia exploratory study on infliximab as a test case for developing public standards for monoclonal antibodies.
+This article describes the European Pharmacopoeia (Ph.
+Eur.) exploratory study on infliximab as a test case for developing public standards for monoclonal antibodies.
 The design and outcome of the feasibility study, importance of interaction with stakeholders and the challenges and lessons learned are discussed.
-It examines current thinking based on the outcome of the infliximab case study and how the knowledge gained can be used to evolve the strategy laid down in the roadmap envisaged for the development of further public standards for monoclonal antibodies.
+Emphasis is put on the approach used to set the monograph specifications, oriented towards promoting flexibility, notably in addressing structural complexity and process-dependent product heterogeneity.
+The elaboration of the monograph went through extensive and rigorous analytical testing and, together with stakeholder feedback, demonstrated that the standardisation of a monoclonal antibody is feasible.
+The article examines current thinking based on the outcome of the infliximab case study and how the knowledge gained can be used to evolve the strategy laid down in the roadmap envisaged for the development of further public standards for monoclonal antibodies.

 Submitted: 22 August 2022; Revised: 29 September 2022; Accepted: 10 October 2022; Published online first: 24 October 2022